Wilderness Therapy Programs for Troubled Teens

 - Life’s deeper issues rise preeminent once a child is afforded margin in his life rather than endless pursuits of self-gratification.
 God, family, school, and their future are then given proper priority.
 It cultivates a teen’s ability to reflect and contemplate again.

 - Rustic living diminishes the entitlement mentality and promotes the idea that responsibilities and obligations come before rights and privileges.
-This all occurs while attaching reward to achievement and fostering a true sense of self-assessment through accomplishment.
+This all occurs while attaching a reward to achievement and fostering a true sense of self-assessment through accomplishment.

 - As troubled teens participate in the outdoor adventure their critical, constructive, and creative thinking capacities return, giving them a greater opportunity to think through the many faulty thinking patterns that have come between them, their families, and God.